JohnMachado11/ReAct-Agent-plus-TextWorld/README.md

 The goal was to give the agent only minimal, high-level instructions on how to beat the game.
 I wanted it to reason about the world and choose actions in a way that resembles how a human would play.

-The LLM that I used was `GPT 4.1` and it **does** internally already have knowledge about what **TextWorld** is.
+The LLM that I used was `GPT-4.1` and it **does** internally already have knowledge about what **TextWorld** is.
 Thus, there are priors present on how to play **TextWorld** in the model.

 However, **TextWorld** games are procedurally generated.
-Because of that, even with some priors in place, the agent still has to explore it's environment and generalize it's reasoning to succeed, aided by the **ReAct** flow.
+Because of that, even with some priors in place, the agent still has to explore its environment and generalize its reasoning to succeed, aided by the **ReAct** flow.

 ### System Prompt Additions (Lightweight Priors)